Landscape Photography Workshops in Argentina

 Photography Workshops here require dealing with sometimes extreme weather conditions.
 But it’s a worthwhile endeavor.
 Imagine a solitary tree in the steppe or a curvy river beneath storm clouds: landscapes that teach us the art of minimalism, images that look like paintings.

-Further north, the High Plateau of Jujuy, Salta, and Catamarca Puna invite a completely different gaze.
+Further north, the High Plateau of Jujuy, Salta, and Catamarca Puna’s invite a completely different gaze.
 Here, the land is painted in lively colors — ochres, greens, and violets stacked in layers of mountains.
 Salt flats stretch like mirrors of the sky, while volcanic plateaus hold lagoons the color of lapis lazuli.

 Photographing at 3,500 – 4,000 meters forces a slower pace: not only because of the thin air, but because the immensity demands contemplation.
 Workshops here focus on form and rhythm — the geometry of cacti, adobe villages, and eroded cliffs — and how to place the human scale within a landscape that dwarfs us.

-Mesopotamia: Water and Tropical Forest
+Mesopotamia: Iguazu Falls & the Tropical Forest

 In Argentina’s Mesopotamia, water dominates the landscape.
 In Misiones, Iguazú Falls are a testament to the power of nature and a true wonder.